Q. How many hours flying does it really take to get a PPL or LAPL?

 A. No!
 We would definitely advise strongly against paying in advance for the whole course under almost all circumstances.

 Q. If I pay for a £2000 block and change my mind about learning to fly after 2 or 3 hours can I get a refund?

 A. Yes, subject to any landings and the hours you have flown being charged at the rate appropriate to their quantity.
 So 2 or 3 hours would be charged at the £500 block rate, 8 hours at the £1000 rate etc.

 Q. What is the difference between Exeter Flying School and the Robin Flying Group

-A. Not at lot nowadays – same management, ownership, aircraft and charges!
+A. Nothing nowadays – same management, aircraft and charges.
 Historically the RFG was only for qualified pilots, offering no ab initio training, which was subsequently introduced by EFS using RFG aircraft.
-Interaction between the two elements is now virtually seamless.
+Integration of the two elements is now seamless.